coni2k/SS/Notes.md

 but internally to be able to search them, it can be better to have 2 seperate lists?

 ---
-remove groupnumber hint found and add the hint to sudoku.hints directly! - OK

 maybe we can have a method for adding hints ?!

 check lastavailability.square.isavailable before adding it - compare it with square hint add - OK